fieryhenry/tbcml/README.md

 Mod Packs are in the form of a `.bcmodpack` file and are collections of mods.

-They can be imported with the `Load mod packs from .bcmodpack files` option.
+They can be imported with the `Mod Packs -> Load mod packs from .bcmodpack files` option.

 They act as regular mods that can be enabled, disabled, upacked, etc.

 ##### Create a Mod Pack

-To create a mod pack, first enable the mods you want and disable the mods you don't want in the mod pack with the `Enable mods` and `Disable mods` options.
+To create a mod pack, first enable the mods you want and disable the mods you don't want in the mod pack with the `Mod Management -> Enable mods` and `Mod Management -> Disable mods` options.

-Then select the option to `Create mod pack of enabled mods`.
+Then select the option to `Mod Packs -> Create mod pack of enabled mods`.
 Enter all of the required information.

 The mod pack will be in the mods folder.